Mexico vs Saudi Arabia: Official lineups of the friendly match of the Mexican National Team

 Mexico has already successfully dodged the first test prior to Tokyo 2021, taking a victory against Romania last Saturday at the Municipal Stadium in Marbella, thanks to the solitary score of Chivas midfielder Jesús Angulo.

 The official lineups for Mexico vs Saudi Arabia are the following Mexico: Jurado, Mozo, Guzmán, Vázquez, Mayorga, Cervantes, Liera, Zendejas, Sánchez, Angulo and Aguirre.
-Saudi Arabia: To be confirmed.
+Saudi Arabia: Albukhar, Khalifah, Hindi, Hamad, Alharbi, Shaikh, Ayman, Nasser, Fawaz, Saad, Alyami.

 Arabia and Mexico have met on 5 occasions, with a balance of 4 wins for TRI, in addition to 1 draw.
 In these duels, the Aztecs have 14 goals in favor and only 2 against.